Anatolijus Eisinas

 About Anatolijus Eisinas

 Anatolijus Eisinas is a scholar working on Industrial and Manufacturing Engineering, Civil and Structural Engineering and Water Science and Technology, having authored 44 papers that have together received 377 indexed citations.
-Recurring topics across this work include Concrete and Cement Materials Research (22 papers), Chemical Synthesis and Characterization (12 papers) and Layered Double Hydroxides Synthesis and Applications (9 papers).
+Recurring topics across this work include Concrete and Cement Materials Research (22 papers), Chemical Synthesis and Characterization (12 papers), Layered Double Hydroxides Synthesis and Applications (9 papers), Adsorption and biosorption for pollutant removal (9 papers), Recycling and utilization of industrial and municipal waste in materials production (8 papers), Magnesium Oxide Properties and Applications (8 papers), Zeolite Catalysis and Synthesis (6 papers) and Phosphorus and nutrient management (4 papers).
 The work is most often cited by research in Civil and Structural Engineering (182 citations), Industrial and Manufacturing Engineering (62 citations) and Water Science and Technology (75 citations).
 Anatolijus Eisinas has collaborated with scholars based in Lithuania, Slovakia and Latvia.
 Frequent co-authors include K. Baltakys, Tadas Dambrauskas, R. Šiaučiūnas, Nadežda Števulová, Pavel Šiler, Magdaléna Bálintová, Tatiana Dizhbite, Martin T. Palou, Štefan Demčák and Irena Lukošiūtė.
-Their work appears in journals such as Cement and Concrete Research, Sustainability and Materials.
+Their work appears in journals such as Journal of Thermal Analysis and Calorimetry, Ceramics International, Advances in Cement Research, Surfaces and Interfaces and Advances in Applied Ceramics Structural Functional and Bioceramics.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.